briangasca/cse15l-lab-reports/lab-report4.md

 I typed `l` `s` `<enter>` again to view files and directories, then typed `b` `a` `s` `h` `<space>`  `t` `e` `s` `t` `.` `s` `h` `<enter>` to run the `JUnit` test.

 ![](https://i.imgur.com/ejZDyzw.png)

+- For this step, I used the `ls` commands to see files that I could traverse to.
+I used `cd` to change directories, and `bash` to run a script that would run the JUnit tests.

 ## Step 7: